tk0802kim/Arle-PuyoPuyo-AI/README.md

-TODO:
-Make it so the initial training set is randomly generated state, not a blank state that evolves in time.
+ToDo:
 Paralellize
 Investigate memory overflow

+Done:
+Make it so the initial training set is randomly generated state, not a blank state that evolves in time.